hjohns11/CS121-Work/Day-01/Biography.Rmd

 ## Currently

-* I am a student at [Macalester College](http://www.macalester.edu/) in Saint Paul, MN
+* I'm a student at [Macalester College](http://www.macalester.edu/) in Saint Paul, MN
 * I'm studying Applied Math and Statistics and play on the football team